-Pursuant to clause 2.16.9B(aA) of the Wholesale Electricity Market Rules, for the trading period since 31 March 2016, the ERA investigated whether:
+Pursuant to clause 2.16.9B(aA) of the Wholesale Electricity Market Rules (WEM), for the trading period since 31 March 2016, the ERA investigated whether:

 - Synergy’s price-quantity offers may have exceeded its reasonable expectation of the short run marginal cost of generating the electricity

 - the behaviour relates to market power

 In its notification to Synergy on 26 July 2017, the ERA requested an explanation from Synergy for its pricing behaviour.
-This is a requirement of clause 2.16.9B of the Market Rules.
+This is a requirement of clause 2.16.9B of the WEM Rules.
 Synergy’s explanation is available below.

 Conclusion of investigation

-The ERA has completed its investigation into Synergy’s pricing behaviour under clause 2.16.9B of the Market Rules.
+The ERA has completed its investigation into Synergy’s pricing behaviour under clause 2.16.9B of the WEM Rules.

 The ERA has found Synergy to have offered prices in its balancing submissions that exceeded its reasonable expectation of the short run marginal cost of generating the relevant electricity, and that this behaviour was related to Synergy’s market power.
-This is prohibited under clause 7A.2.17 of the Market Rules.
+This is prohibited under clause 7A.2.17 of the WEM Rules.

-The ERA has published the results of its investigation in the notice below.
-This is a requirement of clause 2.16.9F of the Market Rules.
+On 3 April 2019, the ERA published the results of its investigation which is available in the table below.
+This is a requirement of clause 2.16.9F of the WEM Rules.